Skip to main content

 />

 The tools prop is an object where the keys are the tool names defined in your agent configuration.
-Each tool includes a layoutComponent to customize how tool calls appear in the chat interface.
-The layoutComponent accepts these props:
+Each tool includes a layoutComponent (React) or templates.layout (JavaScript) to customize how tool calls appear in the chat interface, and an optional onToolCall handler to run custom logic when the tool is invoked.
+For the full list of available props (including applyFilters, sendEvent, onClose, and streamInput), see the Chat widget reference for React or JavaScript.

 Prompt suggestions